antonpichka/library_architecture_mvvm_modify/package/README.md

 ##### What will happen to the software architecture if this 'Result' is removed ?

-- Without it, we can't get success or exception.
+- Without it we can't get success (Only primitive type is returned) or exception.
 It can combine both success and exception, where with the help of 'ExceptionController' we determine whether we have an exception or not

 #### Without 'ResultWithModelWrapper'